 After making it through security and to the gates, I had half an hour before takeoff to the bathroom.
 Imagine my dismay at the one occupied stall, complete with lineup.

-When I managed to make it out of the washroom, Dan was the only man left at the gate.
+When I managed to make it out of the washroom, my partner was the only man left at the gate.
 And he was talking animatedly to four federal officers.

 So I quickened my pace to a run as I moved his way.